History of Syria: Syria under Hafez al-Assad (1970–2000)

 In 1976, the Syrian army intervened in the Lebanese civil war to ensure that the status quo was maintained, and the Maronite Christian Lebanese Front remained in power.
 This was the beginning of what turned out to be a thirty-year Syrian military occupation.
 Many crimes in Lebanon, including the accused assassinations of Rafik Hariri, Kamal Jumblat and Bachir Gemayel were attributed to the Syrian forces and intelligence services although were not proven to this day.
 In 1981, Israel declared its annexation of the Golan Heights.
 The following year, Israel invaded Lebanon and attacked the Syrian army, forcing it to withdraw from several areas.
 When Lebanon and Israel announced the end of hostilities in 1983, Syrian forces remained in Lebanon.
 Syria also switched side and began to oppose the Lebanese Front.
 Through extensive use of proxy militias, Syria attempted to stop Israel from taking over southern Lebanon.
 Assad sent troops into Lebanon for a second time in 1987 to enforce a ceasefire in Beirut.

-The Syrian-sponsored Taif Agreement finally brought the Lebanese civil war to an end in 1990.
-However, the Syrian Army's presence in Lebanon continued until 2005, exerting a strong influence over Lebanese politics.
+The Syrian-sponsored Taif Agreement brought the Lebanese civil war to an end in 1990.
+The Syrian Army's presence in Lebanon continued until 2005, exerting a strong influence over Lebanese politics.
 The assassination of the popular former Lebanese Prime Minister Rafik Hariri, was blamed on Syria, and pressure was put on Syria to withdraw their forces from Lebanon.
 On 26 April 2005 the bulk of the Syrian forces withdrew from Lebanon although some of its intelligence operatives remained, drawing further international rebuke.